-- an allegation of or evidence suggesting noncompliance with applicable regulations or institutional policies - noncompliance with policies of the IRB as outlined in this document - ongoing research is identified which has not been approved by the IRB - expressed concerns by the sponsor regarding the investigator's work - a complaint by a subject in a study about protocol or subject's rights violations - a potential high risk to subjects - recruitment of vulnerable populations - studies that involve large numbers of subjects - investigators who are conducting multiple studies under IRB jurisdiction - research by an investigator outside of their specialty areas - safety or effectiveness findings that are inconsistent with those of other investigators studying the same test article - too many subjects with a specific disease given the locale of the investigation are claimed - laboratory results that are outside the range of expected biological variation - studies selected at the discretion of the IRB - an allegation of or evidence suggesting abuse of research subjects - an allegation of or evidence suggesting scientific misconduct
+- 1. an allegation of or evidence suggesting noncompliance with applicable regulations or institutional policies - 2. noncompliance with policies of the IRB as outlined in this document - 3. expressed concerns by the sponsor regarding the investigator's work - 4. a complaint by a subject in a study about protocol or subject's rights violations - 5. a potential high risk to subjects - 6. recruitment of vulnerable populations - 7. studies that involve large numbers of subjects - 8. investigators who are conducting multiple studies under IRB jurisdiction - 9. research by an investigator outside of their specialty areas - 10. safety or effectiveness findings that are inconsistent with other investigators studying the same test article - 11. too many subjects with a specific disease given the locale of the investigation are claimed - 12. laboratory results that are outside the range of expected biological variation - 13. studies selected at the discretion of the IRB - 14. an allegation of or evidence suggesting abuse of research subjects - 15. an allegation of or evidence suggesting scientific misconduct - 16. associated with unexpected serious harm to participants